JuliaLang/julia/doc/stdlib/base.rst

    Returns true if the string or byte vector is valid UTF-8, false otherwise.

+.. function:: is_utf8_start(byte) -> Bool

+   Determine whether a byte can start a valid UTF-8 character sequence.

 .. function:: is_valid_char(c) -> Bool

    Returns true if the given char or integer is a valid Unicode code point.